bubbajoe/bubbajoe.dev/md/projects/dataqueen.md

 # DataQueen Introduction

-DataQueen is a cloud data warehouse built in Rust.
+DataQueen is a cloud data warehouse that lives on top of your object storage (like S3).
+DataQueen acts as the compute layer, allowing users to make complex queries across many files thanks to Apache Datafusion.
 It is designed to be a simple and easy to integrate.
-DataQueen uses object storage as its storage layer and datafusion as the query engine for the compute layer.
+DataQueen uses S3 as its storage layer and apache datafusion as the query engine for the compute layer.

 # Motivation